Redeem-Grimm-Satoshi/Redeem-Grimm-Satoshi.github.io/_posts/2023-01-09-outreachy-week-5-think-about-your-audience.md

 Want to know more about ODK-X?
 Join the [ODK-X Forum](https://forum.odk-x.org/)

-Thanks for reading, See you in the next post!
+Thanks for reading, See you in the next post!😎